NicksPatties/sweet/README.md

 ## Building a release version

+Creates a release to GitHub, and updates the pkg.go.dev listing.

 ```sh
 # Assuming you're currently on the commit you'd like to release
 git checkout main